 We determined that those losses do not include any portion of debt service incurred on the \$5 million Series 2016A Loan the City issued in 2016, the proceeds of which were used, in part, to repay a \$3 million line-of-credit used by the City to purchase the TPGC and make related improvements, including the purchase of new equipment for the TPGC.
 The debt service on the Series 2016A Loan is accounted for and reported in the SSRU Fund.
 For the 2012-13 through 2017-18 fiscal years, debt service expenditures attributable to the acquisition of the TPGC and related improvements and equipment purchases totaled \$433,978, as shown in Table 2.
 If the City had allocated these debt service expenditures to the Golf Course Facilities Fund, the total TPGC losses for the 2012-13 through 2017-18 fiscal years would have totaled \$5.4 million.
-Further, had all debt service, including principal payments, attributable to the Golf Course Facilities Fund, that Fund's net position would have been \$644,970 less at September 30, 2018.
+Further, had all debt service, including principal payments, attributable to the acquisition of the TPGC and related improvements and equipment purchases been allocated to the Golf Course Facilities Fund, that Fund's net position would have been \$644,970 less at September 30, 2018.

 Table 2

 Debt Service Related to the Purchase of TPGC

 For the 2012-13 through 2017-18 Fiscal Years